TheRealiPaul/Tutorial.py/README.md

 # Python Tutorial

-My goal is to be a Data Analyst / Data Engineer / Data Scientist.
+My goal is to be a Data Analyst / Data Engineer

 In this little project, I want to learn more about Python because I am interested to be a Data Analyst.